MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 ### Restricting Azure Resources

-Some organizations will want to control which Azure services are eligible to be deployed to sandboxes.
+Ensuring any Azure service can be used in sandbox environments will provide the most robust learning environment for sandbox users.
+Although unrestricted sandboxes are ideal, some organizations will have requirements to restrict which Azure services are allowed to be deployed to sandboxes.
 This can be controlled via Azure policy.
 The [Azure service blocklist](https://www.azadvertizer.net/azpolicyadvertizer/6c112d4e-5bc7-47ae-a041-ea2d9dccd749.html?desc=compareJson&left=https%3A%2F%2Fwww.azadvertizer.net%2Fazpolicyadvertizerjson%2F6c112d4e-5bc7-47ae-a041-ea2d9dccd749_1.0.0.json&right=https%3A%2F%2Fwww.azadvertizer.net%2Fazpolicyadvertizerjson%2F6c112d4e-5bc7-47ae-a041-ea2d9dccd749_2.0.0.json) policy can be used to deny specific Azure services from being deployed.

 ### Information Protection